linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 11 Options and swaps.md

 <table><tr><td>Diageo share price falls to:</td><td>Loss on 10,000 shares</td><td>Loss on 10 call options</td></tr><tr><td>1150</td><td>£3,000</td><td>£5,500</td></tr><tr><td>1100</td><td>£8,000</td><td>£5,500</td></tr><tr><td>1050</td><td>£13,000</td><td>£5,500</td></tr><tr><td>1000</td><td>£18,000</td><td>£5,500</td></tr><tr><td>950</td><td>£23,000</td><td>£5,500</td></tr></table>

-Mexico wanted certainty over the amount it would gain by selling  $13 billion of its oil on the international market in 2010, so it bought a put option - see Exhibit 11.10.
-Even though the cost was$ 1 billion the government thought it well worth it, especially after it gained so much on its put options in 2009.
+Mexico wanted certainty over the amount it would gain by selling  \$13 billion of its oil on the international market in 2010, so it bought a put option - see Exhibit 11.10.
+Even though the cost was\$ 1 billion the government thought it well worth it, especially after it gained so much on its put options in 2009.

 # Exhibit 11.10